George Mitchell with Senator Edmund Muskie. 1972

 On March 30, 2006, the Commissioner of Major League Baseball, Bud Selig, asked Senator Mitchell to lead an investigation into the illegal use of performing enhancing substances in Major League Baseball.
 Senator Mitchell delivered his report to the Commissioner on December 13, 2007.

 President Barack Obama appointed Senator Mitchell as his special envoy for Palestinian-Israeli affairs on January 22, 2009, a position he held until his resignation on May 20, 2011.
 In June 2011 Senator Mitchell returned to DLA Piper as Chairman Emeritus.

 On August 1, 2012, the NCAA appointed Senator Michell to a five year term as independent athletics integrity monitor for Penn State University's athletic program, with the charge to oversee Penn State's compliance with NCAA sanctions.

-Senator Mitchell is the author of four books:
+Senator Mitchell is the author of five books: